 GREENING LAB | ONE HEALTH MICROBIOLOGY

-Established in 2016, the Greening Lab is based in the School of Biological Sciences of Monash University, Melbourne, Australia.
-We are a diverse team of microbiologists, biochemists, and ecologists working together to understand the causes and consequences of bacterial persistence within a ‘one health’ framework.
+Established in 2016, the Greening Lab is based in the Department of Microbiology at the Monash Biomedicine Discovery Institute, Melbourne, Australia.
+We are a diverse team of microbiologists, biochemists, ecologists, and bioinformaticians working together to understand the causes and consequences of bacterial persistence within a ‘one health’ framework.
 Through work primarily funded by the National Health & Medical Research (NHMRC), Australian Research Council (ARC), and Wellcome Trust, we investigate persistence of environmental and pathogenic microorganisms in the context of three core themes — click on each image to learn more:

 NEWS AND OPPORTUNITIES